HooriaHIC/Resume/README.md

 * Proficient in Git Version Control
 * Familiar with Turtoise SVN

-### Other Programming Languages and frameworks
+### Other Programming Languages, frameworks and Skills
+* Proficient in Essential Data Structures, Algorithms and Problem Solving
+* Familiar with Object Oriented Programming and Design Paradigm
+* Familiar with Functional Programming Paradigm
+* Familiar with Relational Database Design Concepts
 * Familiar with C# .Net and Basic Windows Form Applications
-* Familiar with Python
-* Familiar with C Language and Low-level programming concepts
+* Familiar with Python, PHP, C Language and Low-level programming Concepts

 #### Visit [My Codepen](https://codepen.io/ozarion/) to see some of my Front-End Projects
 #### Visit [My Glitch Profile](https://glitch.com/@Ozarion) to see some of my Back-End projects